theboutbout/documentation/docs/integrations/fortigate.md

 ## I] Fortigate logs

 On Fortigate appliances, most of the important hardward and software activities that are relevant for security detection and analysis, are logged into three files.
-- Traffic: Local out traffic / Denied traffic / Allowed traffic
+- Traffic: Local out traffic, Denied traffic, Allowed traffic
 - Web
 - Url-Filtering